The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 ## Major Mechanics

+The Hippokampos has a hard enrage of 10:28 into the encounter and requires roughly 41.9k raid DPS to defeat before then.

 ### Pre-pull Preparation

 Assign the raid into two light party stacks with one tank, one healer, and two DPS each.
 Place the markers as such, indicating the raised platforms and the drained passages.